 - Jim Brown – a former football player

 - Mark Zuckerberg – a technology entrepreneur, Chief Executive, and co-founder of Facebook

 - The geography of the New York state is very diverse.

-- Farms, forests, mountains, rivers and lakes are dominant.
+- Farms, forests, mountains, rivers, and lakes are dominant.

-- The Adirondack Park of the New York state is larger than any other U.S. National Park in the conterminous United States (the adjoining 48 states of US and Washington, D.C.).
+- The Adirondack Park of the New York state is larger than any other U.S. National Park in the conterminous United States (the adjoining 48 states of the US and Washington, D.C.).

-- Also, there is Hudson River that originates in the Adirondack Mountains, flows from north to south and then at the site of New York Harbor, it finally drains in the Atlantic Ocean.
+- Also, there is the Hudson River that originates in the Adirondack Mountains, flows from north to south and then at the site of New York Harbor, it finally drains in the Atlantic Ocean.

-- The Lake George of New York state is situated at the southeast base of the Adirondack Mountains, while the Lake Champlain is located across the border of U.S and Canada (in the US states of New York and Vermont, and in the Quebec province of Canada).
+- The Lake George of New York state is situated at the southeast base of the Adirondack Mountains, while the Lake Champlain is located across the border of the U.S and Canada (in the US states of New York and Vermont, and the Quebec province of Canada).

-- Out of five boroughs of the New York City, four are on the three islands, Staten Island, Manhattan Island, and Queens and Brooklyn on the Long Island.
+- Out of five boroughs of New York City, four are on the three islands, Staten Island, Manhattan Island, and Queens and Brooklyn on the Long Island.

-- The Catskill Mountains, The Adirondack Mountains, the Capital district, the Champlain, Oneida and Otsego Lakes, and the rivers such as Mohawk, Delaware, Susquehanna and Genesee, all are commonly known as the “Upstate” or the Upstate New York.
+- The Catskill Mountains, The Adirondack Mountains, the Capital District, the Champlain, Oneida and Otsego Lakes, and the rivers such as Mohawk, Delaware, Susquehanna, and Genesee, all are commonly known as the “Upstate” or the Upstate New York.

 - The Mount Marcy of the Adirondack Mountains is the highest elevation point in New York.